hindu-comm/mail_stream_indology/2016/08/reviews_of_Malhotras/164__Horacio_Francisco_Ar.md

- "The conceptual matrix of integral unity is illustrated in the metaphor​[...]"
+ "The conceptual matrix of integral unity is illustrated in the metaphor[...]"

-​Isn't that a quote from Alan Sokal, "Transgressing the Boundaries"?​ ​:-)​
+Isn't that a quote from Alan Sokal, "Transgressing the Boundaries"?
+:-)

 _______________________________________________
 INDOLOGY mailing list